jacob-baines/longtime-sunshine/README.md

 Currently, the server is hardcoded to listen on '0.0.0.0:1270'.

-The agent, sunshine.js, can be executed using 'jjs' multiple ways.
-The first, and most obvious, is to simply execute the script:
+The agent, sunshine.js, can be executed using 'jjs' a couple of ways.
+The first, and most practical, is to simply execute the script:

 ```sh
 albinolobster@ubuntu:~/longtime_sunshine$ jjs sunshine.js &